 My name is Bobby Ray Holmes and with my partner Mary Kimerling, we opened Holmestead Farm in 2010 to the public.
 It took us years to get the land and property ready for farming and more years to get the vineyards and fruit trees ready.
 The hard work has been well worth it and we think you’ll agree when you taste the best blueberries, blackberries, raspberries, muscadines, and scuppernongs in this part of Alabama … all pesticide-free and grown with organic fertilizer.
 And don’t forget we have fresh okra, tomatoes, squash, purple hull peas and peppers, too.

 We encourage you to pre-order your vegetables as we sell very quickly everything we grow.
-Make sure you get the Holmestead vegetables you want.
-Starting in spring 2015, we will be taking your orders for our fresh vegetables.
-So be sure to click the link below and sign up for our Holmestead Farm News and we’ll let you know as soon as we start taking pre-orders.
+Make sure you get the Holmestead vegetables you want – call to order your fresh vegetables during season.
+So be sure to click the link below and sign up for our Holmestead Farm News and we’ll let you know as produce comes in from season to season.

-Be the first to know … sign up for Holmestead Farm News via email – Click the image at right to get started.
+Be the first to know … sign up for Holmestead Farm News via email – Click the envelope image to get started.

 NOTE: All dates are approximate and dependent on Mother Nature.
 Follow us on Facebook and sign up for our newsletter for the most up-to-date info on what is available season to season.
 Hours also change throughout the year.
 Need more info or have questions, call 256-404-4316 or email Bobby Ray at firstname.lastname@example.org.
 Directions to our farm are here.

 - Strawberries – Late March to April – 18,000 plants:

 - Blackberries – Late May thru early June – 1400 plants: